 I recommend never including the contact details of your referees as you don’t want anyone to speak to them prior to you getting their permission.

-Board CV writing guidelines can help you write your own.
-However, to give yourself the best chance to dare them not to appoint you, let us create a bespoke Board CV for you that addresses the five things Chairs look for in every prospective board candidate.
-To make use of our Board CV Writing service is included in three of my Membership Packages.
+These Board CV writing guidelines can help you write your own.
+However, to give yourself the best chance to dare them not to appoint you, let me create a bespoke Board CV for you.
+My personal Board CV Writing service is included in three of my Membership Packages.
 Get started today!